Hop til indhold

 The assumptions that form the basis of a major part of the average interest rate pension plans – especially older plans – turned out to disappoint.
 Among other things, the assumptions include life expectancy and interest rate expectations.

-Today, the interest rates are at a historical low.
+Today, the interest rates are low.
 At the same time, we live longer and the requirements for PFA’s capital stock have been tightened.
-This means that it is has become difficult to obtain a profit based on the original assumptions as we also need to set aside more money even to ensure your minimum payouts.
-Our main focus is to ensure you (at least) the payouts you have been promised and which you can confidently rely on.
+This means that it has become difficult to obtain a profit based on the original assumptions as we need to set aside more money even to ensure your minimum payouts.
+Our main focus is to ensure you (as a minimum) the payouts you have been promised and which you can confidently rely on.

 Does this mean that my payouts cannot increase?

 No, they can if PFA over several years generates a larger investment return than what is necessary to ensure the minimum payouts that we have agreed with you and PFA's other customers holding average interest rate plans, and provided that we see a chance of decent future returns or the assumptions in some other way change in a favourable direction.
-However, right now there are no indications that the pension payouts will increase.
+At the moment there are no indications that the pension payouts will increase.

-Finally, since any increase of payouts must be secure, please note that the calculation of payouts will typically be based on more conservative assumptions than the assumptions applied when the plan was established.
+Finally, since any increase in payouts must be secure, please note that the calculation of payouts will typically be based on more conservative assumptions than the assumptions applied when the pension plan was established.

 Is it a good idea to collect your savings in PFA Plus?